PyThaiNLP/wisesight-sentiment/kaggle-competition/README.md

-This directory contains data files in Kaggle competition format and Jupyter notebook (Python) for data exploration, training, prediction, and evalutation.
+This directory contains data files in Kaggle competition format and Jupyter notebook (Python) for training, prediction, and evaluation.

 ## Classification Benchmark